kloddant/db/README.md

 	connect($host = "", $db_username = "", $db_password = "", $database = "")

 For a select, update, or delete statement, just use query.
 If no connection is specified, query will use the one that is in the $GLOBALS['connection'] variable.
+For a select statement, query returns a numeric array of associative arrays that can be accessed like $results[0]['thing'].

-	query("
+	$results = query("
 		SELECT *
 		FROM stuff
 		WHERE thing = ?
 AND money = ?
 AND index = ?;